Esoterical/voron_canbus/toolhead_flashing/common_hardware/BigTreeTech EBB36 Gen2/README.md

 We need the EBB36 Gen2 connected via USB at this stage for the DFU mode to work.

-Then power up the system and on the EBB36 Gen2 board hold the BOOT button, press and release the RESET button, then count to 5 and release the BOOT button.
+Then power up the system and on the EBB36 Gen2 board hold the BOOT button, press and release the RST button, then count to 5 and release the BOOT button.

 <img width="1365" height="671" alt="image" src="https://github.com/user-attachments/assets/2b0bf37d-0bbd-4aa2-8c0c-7b3fe2742544" />